EchterAlsFake/API_Docs/Porn_APIs/HQPorner.md

     percentage = (downloaded / total) * 100
     print(f"Downloaded: {downloaded} bytes / {total} bytes ({percentage:.2f}%)")
 ```

+Arguments:
+- quality: Can be a Quality object or a string: ("best", "half", "worst")
+- no_title: `True` or `False` if the video title shouldn't be assigned automatically.
+If you set this to `True`, you need
+to include the title by yourself into the output path and additionally the file extension.

 ### Get videos by actress